-The City of Placentia's official motto is "A pleasant place to live."
+The City of Placentia's motto is "A pleasant place to live."
 It is also a pleasant place to work and shop, and we highly encourage potential businesses to contact the City for more information about relocating to Placentia.
-This online business guide includes business resources, applications, fee schedule and more.
-Our goal is to continue to provide new resources that will help new and existing businesses thrive in Placentia.
+This online business guide includes business resources, applications, fee schedules, and more.
+We aim to continue providing new resources to help new and existing businesses thrive in Placentia.

 Starting a Business in Placentia

 We are excited that you decided to open a business in Placentia.
-This guide will assist you through the different steps so you can quickly cut the grand opening ribbon on your business.
+This guide will assist you in navigating the various steps to open your business and hold a grand opening celebration quickly.

 Building Permits & Zoning